bus-stop/x-terminal/README.md

 ![X-Terminal demo](https://cdn.statically.io/gh/bus-stop/x-terminal/master/resources/x-terminal-demo.gif)

-## Built in Terminal for Atom Feature Request
+## Atom Feature Request for a Built in Terminal

 If you're reading this and you would rather see Atom have a built-in terminal by default, please go over to the built-in terminal feature request